dstructs/matrix/README.md

 `Matrix` properties and methods are the same as for the higher-level API, with the exception that the properties are __no__ longer read-only.

 Setting properties is __not__ recommended as the `Matrix` can become corrupted; e.g., incompatible dimensions, out-of-bounds indexing, etc. In contrast to the strict API above, setting these properties will __not__ result in an `error` being thrown.
-Accordingly, modifying the properties may introduce silent bugs.
+Accordingly, property modification may introduce silent bugs.

 <a name="matrix-raw-constructors"></a>